druglogics/synergy-tutorial/docs/index.md

 # Run CASCADE 1.0 Example {-}

 We are going to use the [`ags_cascade_1.0`](https://github.com/druglogics/druglogics-synergy/tree/v1.2.1/ags_cascade_1.0) directory that resides in the `druglogics-synergy` directory as an input to the `Launcher` class to run the CASCADE 1.0 example.
+Note that preparing an input directory with all necessary files is the easiest way to run `druglogics-synergy`.

 The command to execute from the root of the `druglogics-synergy` directory is the following: